casperandreassen/casperandreassen/README.md

 -->

 - 🎓 MSc in Informatics - Databases and Search @ NTNU
-- 👷🏼 Building fintech applications part time @ Kølner AS
+- 👷🏼 Building fintech applications part time @ Kodeverkstedet AS

 Connect with me at [andreassen.dev](https://andreassen.dev)